 Materials needed: paper plates, paint, glue and pre-cut shapes for facial features.

-Let children paint plates with black or grey paint.
-Then, when it’s dry, they can glue on eyes, ears, a nose, a mouth and whiskers.
+Let children paint plates with black or gray paint.
+Then, when it’s dry, they can glue on eyes, ears, a nose, a mouth, and whiskers.
 They can be used as a mask or cute decoration.